eyp/tinker-carto/README.md

 Also, instead of reading the file result of the query proposed, I do an AJAX call to CARTO's server and retrieve the Geo JSON data from there.

-### The map
 The map is built once the Geo data is retrieved.
-Since it could have lot of information, I've decided to start with a medium zoom, because if not the map loads more slowly.
+Since it could have lot of information, I've decided to init with a medium zoom, because if not the map loads more slowly.
 Related to this, I paint the markers asynchronously, so the map is painted almost immediately, and the markers appears in intervals.
 This way the user doesn't have to wait to see a map with some data, and the map doesn't get stalled.

+I've tried to write a clean code, but to be honest, I know it always could be improved.

+### The map

 The size of the markers are based on the **feature.properties.rank_max** property.
 Higher the rank, bigger the marker.
 Also I've tried to make a kind of _choropleth_ map, assigning a different opacity to the dots, based on the